Zeid bin Shaker: Battle of Karameh

 During the War of Attrition, Ibn Shaker was stationed on the border between Israel and Jordan.
 Although he was opposed to Palestinian activities against Israel, he was also opposed to Israeli attacks on Jordanian soil.
 On March 20, 1968, while gazing out at the Israeli side, he noticed the oncoming attack.
 "They were massing their forces," he would later say, "and not even bothering to hide their attack."
 He went to Karameh and inspected the Palestinian positions there.
 Assured that they were prepared, he went back to Amman to attend the birthday party of Crown Prince Hassan ibn Talal, the king's brother.
 During the party, Hussein took Ibn Shaker aside and said, "You should leave early and try to get some sleep.
 The attack will probably happen tomorrow."
 Sure enough, at 5:00 A.M., Hussein was told that the Israelis were crossing the river into Jordanian territory.
 He telephoned his officers, Ibn Shakir among them, and said, "The fun has started."

 The Jordanian forces fought well, and were aided by a low cloud cover that hampered the Israeli ground-attack aircraft.
 The Israelis retreated back into their territory after ten hours of fighting.
-29 Israeli soldiers were killed, while the Jordanians lost for 40 servicemen, and the Palestinians 128.
+29 Israeli soldiers were killed, while the Jordanians lost 40 servicemen, and the Palestinians 128.
 Yasser Arafat claimed the battle as a victory for the Palestinians, much to the chagrin of Hussein.

 After the battle, Ibn Shaker led a tribute to those who had died in the battle at the Tomb of the Unknown Soldier.
 He later revealed a new monument to the Karameh martyrs in Irbid.